gc/citizens/README.md

 # Guidelines

-1. Citizens should 'fit in' with runescape, and look natural for the area that they're in.
+1. Citizens should 'fit in' with runescape, and look natural for the area that they're in (e.g. no zalcano standing in varrock square).
 2. Currently, we do not add "fake players" (e.g. like "CowSlayer37" wearing dharoks armor).
 3. Citizens should not interfere with normal npcs/objects or gameplay.
-4. Citizens should be reasonably thought out and unique; don't just add a bunch quickly in random places with no thought.
+4. Citizens should be reasonably thought out and unique, and feel like they have a purpose/lore behind them. (e.g. don't just add a bunch quickly in random places with no thought.)
+5. There should be no lag or resource issues as a result of the plugin/citizens.

+# Citizen Types

+- Scenery; plain objects (e.g. a pot of flowers)
+- Stationary Citizens; any citizen which does not ever move tiles.
+- Wandering Citizens; a citizen which wanders randomly around a defined box area.
+- Scripted Citizens; a citizen which has a set script to follow on a loop (e.g. walk here, do something, walk back)

 # Thanks

 - [Diabolickal](https://github.com/Diabolickal) for significant code contributions, including the ingame editor.
-- Originally forked from https://github.com/skeldoor/duck-duck-goose, which helped in getting me started.
-Much of their code (particularly for movement) remains.
 - [RuneMonk EntityViewer](https://runemonk.com/tools/entityviewer/?type=item&id=6169#/?type=npc&id=2205&anim=6966&rotation=-1.25_0.21_0&translation=0_-100_-185)
   is very useful for finding models and animations.